2015 - 2016 Student Loan Updates

 Increased Student Loan Interest Rates

-On July 1, 2013 the interest rate on new loans disbursed increased to 3.86% Undergraduate Subsidized and Unsubsidized loans.
-The interest rate for Graduate Unsubsidized loans for loans disbursed between July 1, 2013- June 30, 2014 will be 5.41 and the PLUS Loan interest rate for both Parents and Graduate students will be 6.41%.
-Click here to view the interest rates on federal student loans disbursed prior to July 1, 2013.
 In addition the Direct Loan subsidy on subsidized loans will now be limited for new borrowers to an aggregate of 150% of the published length of the student’s educational program.
 Once the student reaches that limit, the student may borrow only unsubsidized loans and interest begins to accrue on the student’ outstanding balance.
 The interest rates on student loans are determined by federal law.

-Also as of July 1, 2012 and before July 1, 2014 any NEW Direct Subsidized Loans will continue to have an interest rate subsidy while the borrower is in college in a degree seeking at least half-time or during an approved deferment period.
+Also as of July 1, 2014 any NEW Direct Subsidized Loans will continue to have an interest rate subsidy while the borrower is in college in a degree seeking at least half-time or during an approved deferment period.
 However, the interest rate subsidy is eliminated during the six month grace period.
 If you received a subsidized loan during this time frame, you will be responsible for the interest that accrues while your loans in in the grace period.

 NSU encourages all students and families to plan for their educational expenses to the extent possible and responsibly borrow what is needed to complete their educational studies.
 NSU does not provide alternative funding to replace available loans.